xunweiyee/End-to-end-ASR-Pytorch/README.md

 Data is collected from the [Ted2srt webpage](https://ted2srt.org "Ted2srt Homepage").

-Run `python3 scraper/preprocess.py` from root direcory to scrape and generate dataset.
+Run `python3 scraper/preprocess.py` from root directory to scrape and generate dataset.
 The script will:
 1. Scrape data from website.
 2. Preprocess the data.